The EvilImp™ - Will Work For Space

 Thus far in our series of articles to help you with video production for your dance company, et al, we've covered the kind of equipment you need to shoot and the equipment you need to edit.

 So what about actually shooting some dance then?
 What have we got to say about that?
 Well dear readers here are some top tips for a number of shooting situations.
+We're going to look at framing different types of situations, like rehearsals and a live show, how to craft an interview and working with various bits and pieces of equipment.

 Framing Live Dancers